 Where do I find information about specific program details?

 For faculty-led programs, the program’s faculty director will have the most detailed, and up to date information.
 For information on affiliate and exchange programs, please make an appointment with the study away adviser.

 Can I go on a study away program through a program not offered at Furman?

-Yes, you can!
+Yes.
 Students approved for a leave of absence from Furman University may participate on programs not offered at Furman (Non-Furman Programs).
-While Furman scholarships and aid is not applicable, state and federal aid may be able to be applied to Non-Furman programs.
+Scholarships and aid may not be applied to Non-Furman programs.
 Please view our Non-Furman Program FAQ section for further information.

 Where can I get more information about my health and safety concerns?

 Students can review our Health and Safety page and our Identity and Study Away page.
 These pages provide relevant information and resources for students who are considering or participating in a study away experience.

 How do I vote if I am studying internationally?